 Football Penalties List

-What are Penalties in Football?
+What Are Penalties in Football?

-In football, when a team commits an infraction against the rules of the game a foul will be called and a penalty will be assessed.
+In football, when a team commits an infraction against the rules of the game, a foul will be called and a penalty will be assessed.
 Penalties can have varying levels of punishment for teams, including loss or gain of yardage, automatic first downs, or even ejections.
 Referees will usually signal penalties by throwing a yellow flag and using the corresponding hand motion for the respective penalty.
 Most penalties are common throughout the sport of football.
 However, some penalties may be different at varying levels of the game.
 The following is a list of penalties in football.

 Football Penalties List

-In football, various penalties are classified as offensive penalties, defensive penalties, and offensive and defensive penalties.
+In football, various penalties are classified as offensive penalties, defensive penalties, or both offensive and defensive penalties.
 Offensive penalties are committed by the team that currently has the ball, defensive penalties are committed by the team that does not have the ball, and offensive or defensive penalties can be committed by either team at any point in the game.

 These penalties can only be committed by the offensive team, and the severity of the penalty varies for each.
 Offensive penalties usually result in a loss of yardage.